enkidevs/curriculum/react/react-intermediary/props-ii/react-props-in-constructor-state-is-an-anti-pattern.md

 }
 ```

-If the parent component of `CountryName` changes the value for `countryCode` and sends it to `CountryName`, `CountryName` will not render it.
+If the parent component of `CountryName` changes the value for `countryCode` and sends it to `CountryName`, `CountryName` will still show the previous value and not render the update.

 This is because a `constructor` will run only once when the component gets created, not everytime the props change.